MAT (Miller Analogies Test)

 TEST DAY PROCEDURES

 All tests will be administered in Center for Testing computer lab (140 Lanier Hall).
-Allow about 1-1/2 hours for the test.
+Allow about 1 and 1/2 hours for the test.

 You must present two forms of valid, unexpired identification.
 The primary form of ID must contain both a photograph and signature.
 Acceptable forms of primary ID include driver's license, government-issued identification card or passport.
 The second form of identification does not need to have a photo and may include a school ID, credit card, library card or other form of credible ID.